 Real-time rendering.
 The get_panel_image and get_dashboard_image tools render actual Grafana visualizations as PNGs that agents can analyze.
 This is uniquely powerful — instead of just getting metric numbers, your agent can see the same graphs a human would see in the dashboard.

 Active development with weekly releases.
-From v0.7.10 (December 2025) to v0.11.3 (March 2026) — 15+ releases in under 4 months, adding ClickHouse, CloudWatch, Elasticsearch, panel query execution, alerting consolidation, and image rendering.
+From v0.7.10 (December 2025) to v0.12.0 (April 2026) — 19+ releases in under 5 months, adding ClickHouse, CloudWatch, Elasticsearch, Pyroscope, InfluxDB, Graphite, panel query execution, alerting consolidation, SSO header forwarding, horizontal scaling, and image rendering.
 The pace is fast and the changelog shows substantial features, not just patch fixes.
+852K+ all-time PulseMCP visitors confirm real-world interest.

 Open source, Apache 2.0.
 The entire codebase is readable, forkable, and extensible.
 If Grafana’s server doesn’t query your niche datasource, you can add it yourself.
 This matters more for observability than most categories — teams have strong opinions about their monitoring stacks.